BaguetteYeeter/eggpm/README.md

 To get the package info, just use the output from `eggpm -b` from earlier, or use the example in /examples and just change the figures.
 Make sure to change the `url` section to where the file is located.

+Another option to add package info is to use the `repo_path` config option.

 ## Build process